 Any waiver of the Code in respect to an officer or director must be approved by the Board and promptly disclosed as required by law.
 The Board has not waived any aspect of the Code to date, and Ovintiv has never been required to make a public filing regarding a departure from the Code.

-Annual Commitment
+Annual Commitment -

 Each year, employees formally commit to follow the Code, acknowledging their understanding of and compliance with its key policies.
-100% of employees recommitted to the Code in 2022.
+100% of employees recommitted to the Code as part of the Company's 2023 annual program.